Irys-xyz/Whistleblower/README.md

 Whistleblower is a lightweight tool for monitoring [transactions uploaded to Irys](https://docs.irys.xyz/learn/transaction-lifecycle) and verifying they are finalized on Arweave and seeded to miners.

-Whistleblower can be easily deployed on any computer with a single command, making transaction monitoring both simple and accessible.
+Whistleblower can be easily deployed on most computers, making transaction monitoring both simple and accessible.

 With Whistleblower, you can ensure that: